Apple can thank its Watch, AirPods and iPhone 11 for all-time record earnings

 2. AirPods for everyone

-Apple is known for expensive gadgets, but it's appealing to a wider range of people with the AirPods without wireless charging, AirPods with wirelessly charging and its top-of-the-line AirPods Pro.
-There's something for everyone.
+Apple is known for expensive gadgets, but it has begun to appeal to a wider range of consumers who want to buy into the true wireless earbuds phenomenon.
+There's something for nearly everyone with the AirPods without wireless charging, AirPods with wirelessly charging, and its top-of-the-line AirPods Pro.

 Winning strategy?
-Apple continued to tout its prestige as a premium brand with its noise-canceling AirPods Pro, but it also kept in stock two other versions of the AirPods for a cheaper price – at least when it could make enough of them.
+Apple continued to tout its prestige as a premium brand with its noise-canceling AirPods Pro, yet it kept in stock two other versions of the AirPods for a cheaper price – at least when it could make enough of them.

 3. That iPhone 11 camera rocked